actions/cache/README.md

 * `key` - An explicit key for restoring and saving the cache
 * `restore-keys` - An ordered list of keys to use for restoring stale cache if no cache hit occurred for key.
 Note `cache-hit` returns false in this case.
+* `always-save` - Flag indicating that it the cache should always be written

 ### Outputs